d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-attention.md

-#  Natural Language Inference: Decomposable Attention Model
+# Natural Language Inference: Using Attention

 In the previous section, we introduce the natural language inference task.
 Given the premise and hypothesis, this task identifies the inference relationship between them, including three types: entailment, contradiction and neutral.